Spoke Network Connectivity Requirements

 Connectivity Overview

-The Spoke Phone application leverages Twilio’s global super network to provide voice connectivity to customers and users around the world.
-In order to function correctly, the Spoke Phone
+The Spoke application leverages Twilio’s global super network to provide voice connectivity to customers and users around the world.
+In order to function correctly, the Spoke

 Two types of connections are required - signalling and media.
 The signalling connections are secure TLS connections that are used for sending and receiving control information to set up calls and the media connection is a secure SRTP (Secure Real-time Transport Protocol) connection that is used to send and receive audio.